betterscientificsoftware/bssw.io/Articles/Blog/2022-03-sc21-rse-workshop.md

 provide a comprehensive set of materials to develop RSE skills.

-The discussion moved to aspects of RSE training that are missing, which included some technical skills, but also focussed on managerial and soft skills (mirroring the results of the skills question in the international RSE survey).
+The discussion moved to aspects of RSE training that are missing, which included some technical skills, but also focused on managerial and soft skills (mirroring the results of the skills question in the international RSE survey).
 People management, project management, writing proposals, dealing with clients, implicit bias and communication skills were all